- Implementation: Enabling the management of planes

 When the management of planes is enabled, you have the ability to create the requested controls and to associate them with the different planes.

 Delayed plane load

-This option is used to optimize the load of data found in the planes.
-Indeed, if the planes contain a lot of data to display, the page load may be quite long.
-You have the ability to optimize by loading the data when the relevant plane is displayed: this is called "delayed loading".
+This option is used to load data from planes faster.
+Indeed, if the planes contain a lot of data to display, the page may take quite long to load.
+You can improve this by loading the data only when the relevant plane is displayed: this is called "delayed loading".

-If the option "Delayed loading of plane content" is checked when enabling planes, two new processes are associated with the element:
+If "Delayed loading of plane content" is checked when planes are enabled, two new events are associated with the element: